dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 ```

 {{% alert title="Note" color="primary" %}}
- Purging a workflow will purge all of the child workflows created by the workflow instance.
-This can be disabled by setting the query parameter `non_recursive` to `true`.
+ Purging a workflow purges all of the child workflows created by the workflow instance.
+You can disable this by setting the query parameter `non_recursive` to `true`.

 {{% /alert %}}